amazon-connect/amazon-connect-streams/README.md

   * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a call is incoming.
   * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
-To use the default rington comment out this line.
+To use the default ringtone comment out this line.
 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
   * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be